yoohahn/nginx/readme.md

 # ngnix

 An nginx image with Brotli and Headers More built into it.
-Based on [fholzer/docker-nginx-brotli](https://github.com/fholzer/docker-nginx-brotli), and [nginx](https://www.nginx.com/), [Brotli module](https://github.com/google/ngx_brotli) and [Headers More module](https://github.com/openresty/headers-more-nginx-module).
+Based on [fholzer/docker-nginx-brotli](https://github.com/fholzer/docker-nginx-brotli), [nginx](https://www.nginx.com/), [Brotli module](https://github.com/google/ngx_brotli) and [Headers More module](https://github.com/openresty/headers-more-nginx-module).

 # Documentation